autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/calibrating-sensors.md

 and planning stack.
 These sensors must be calibrated correctly, and their positions must be defined at `sensor_kit_description` and `individual_params` packages.
+In this tutorial,
-In order to do that, we will use TIER IV' [CalibrationTools](https://github.com/tier4/CalibrationTools) repository.
+we will use TIER IV's [CalibrationTools](https://github.com/tier4/CalibrationTools) repository for the calibration.

 ## Setting of sensor_kit_base_link position according to the base_link